-- (1) See "Underwriting" for additional disclosure regarding underwriting compensation. - (2) Assumes no exercise of the underwriters' over-allotment option to purchase additional units granted to the underwriters as described below.
+- (1) See "Underwriting" for additional disclosure regarding underwriting compensation. - (2) Assumes no exercise of the underwriters' over-allotment option to purchase additional securities granted to the underwriters as described below.

-We have granted the underwriter a 45-day option to purchase up to an aggregate of additional units or pre-funded units, representing 15% of the securities sold in the offering, solely to cover over-allotments, if any.
-The purchase price to be paid per additional unit or pre-funded unit will be equal to the public offering price of one unit or pre-funded unit, as applicable.
+We have granted the underwriter a 45-day option to purchase up to an aggregate of 279,069 additional shares of Common Stock, additional pre-funded units and/or additional warrants from us in any combination thereof, representing 15% of the securities sold in the offering, solely to cover over-allotments, if any, at the public offering price per share, per pre-funded warrant and per warrant, respectively.

-The underwriters expect to deliver the securities against payment on or about
+The underwriters expect to deliver the securities against payment on or about , 2022.